What Is Responsibility?

 Being responsible does not make someone accountable.
 In most cases, we hold people accountable for the things they are responsible for, but not always.

-Everyone in your SMS has a responsibility to report hazardous and unsafe conditions.
-They’re not all accountable, neither for the success of the reporting system nor the success of the SMS itself.
+Everyone in your SMS has a responsibility to report hazardous conditions.
+They’re not all accountable, neither for the success of the reporting system or the success of the SMS itself.

 What Is Authority?